gregnazario/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 # Module `0x4::collection`

-This defines an object-based Collection.
+This defines an object&#45;based Collection.
 A collection acts as a set organizer for a group of tokens.
 This includes aspects such as a general description, project URI, name, and may contain other useful generalizations across this set of tokens.

 Being built upon objects enables collections to be relatively flexible.
 As core primitives it
 supports:
-* Common fields: name, uri, description, creator
-* MutatorRef leaving mutability configuration to a higher level component
-* Addressed by a global identifier of creator's address and collection name, thus collections cannot be deleted as a restriction of the object model.
+&#42; Common fields: name, uri, description, creator &#42; MutatorRef leaving mutability configuration to a higher level component &#42; Addressed by a global identifier of creator&apos;s address and collection name, thus collections cannot be deleted as a restriction of the object model.
-* Optional support for collection-wide royalties
+&#42; Optional support for collection&#45;wide royalties
-* Optional support for tracking of supply with events on mint or burn
+&#42; Optional support for tracking of supply with events on mint or burn

 TODO:
-* Consider supporting changing the name of the collection with the MutatorRef.
+&#42; Consider supporting changing the name of the collection with the MutatorRef.
 This would require adding the field original_name.
-* Consider supporting changing the aspects of supply with the MutatorRef.
+&#42; Consider supporting changing the aspects of supply with the MutatorRef.
-* Add aggregator support when added to framework
+&#42; Add aggregator support when added to framework

 -  [Resource `Collection`](#0x4_collection_Collection)